zxy265/vinux/readme.md

 - Spacemacs-like keymap.
 - Lazyload.
 - Compatiable with Vim 7.3.
-- optimize for Linux kernel and uboot development
+- Optimize for Linux kernel and uboot development.

 # Buy me a coffee